snowplow-archive/snowplow.github.com/_posts/2015-08-19-dealing-with-duplicate-event-ids.md

 The [next step][github-1924] is to bring the deduplication algorithm to Kinesis.
 We plan to [partition the enriched event stream on event ID][github-1924], then build a minimal-state deduplication engine as a library that can be embedded in [KCL][kcl] apps.
 The engine will not be stateless because it needs to store event IDs and fingerprints in DynamoDB to deduplicate across micro-batches.

 The [Amazon Kinesis Client Library][kcl] is built with the assumption that all processes have to be processed at least once, which was the main idea behind check pointing mechanism.
 This guarantees that no data is missed, but doesn’t ensure single record processing.
-Deduplication as a KCL app won’t work for natural duplicates, because the app itself can introduce natural duplicates.
+Deduplication as a KCL application won’t work for endogenous duplicates, because the app itself can introduce endogenous duplicates.
 You will therefore have to embed the deduplication library in each app that cares about there being no duplicates.

 Note that the ElasticSearch sink for the Kinesis flow takes a “last event wins” approach to duplicates.
 Each event is upserted into the ElasticSearch collection using the event ID, later duplicates will thus overwrite earlier ones.